PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/Identifiable-object-forms.md

 ## Introduction

 In PrestaShop, many forms represent an identifiable object data such as Cart, Product, Order, Customer and many others.
-Each indentifiable object share common scenarios such as its creation, update or it's display.
+Each identifiable object share common scenarios such as its creation, update or it's display.
 To wrap the common behavior is a must and identifiable object is here for rescue.
 It allows to retrieve data for form display and to submit it by using following parts:

 * _Form data provider_ - responsible for data retrieval either by identifiable object id or by providing default values.